snacsnoc/snacklinux/README.md

 2. Run `CC='i686-linux-cc' make` (to use the toolchain), then `make install`

 #### Syslinux
 You can either copy `isolinux.bin` from your distribution from `/var/lib/syslinux` or compile it yourself.
+The recommended version is 5.01.
 If you want to compile Syslinux, [download it](https://www.kernel.org/pub/linux/utils/boot/syslinux/), extract and run `make`.
-Copy `core/isolinux.bin` to `snacklinux/boot/isolinux`.
+Copy `core/isolinux.bin` and `com32/elflink/ldlinux/ldlinux.c32` to `snacklinux/boot/isolinux`.

 ##### Kernel
 Run `make kernel`.
 This will compile the kernel.